-If the LX40 loses the data connection on the primary SIM for 20 minutes, it switches to the secondary SIM.
+• If the router loses the data connection on the primary SIM card for 20 minutes, it switches to the secondary SIM card.

 Note: If Active SIM Based Firmware Switching is enabled, switching to the secondary SIM also loads the appropriate radio module firmware for the secondary SIM card.